stealth-media/sage/README.md

 ### Components Library
-- A library of components containing html, js, css, and php can be found in `resources/components_library`.
+- A library of components containing html, js, css, and php can be cloned into your `[THEME_ROOT]/resources/` directory.
 These can be easily copied and pasted in your project.
+    - `git clone git@github.com:stealth-media/component_library.git`
 - #### ** Please delete the `resources/components_library` when project is complete. **